top of page

 Natural science requires natural events that can be observed, tested, replicated and verified.
 Evolutionary events fall within an historical science where events cannot be observed, tested, replicated and/or verified.

 The scientific observation, testing, and replication of regularities requires known proximate conditions.
-In an historical science, proximate conditions leading to evolutionary changes are not known, and they are not knowable.
+In an historical science, proximate conditions leading to evolutionary changes are not known, and they are unknowable.

 Natural science requires events that conform to methodological naturalism, that is, have a natural cause.
 In an historical evolution, the causative agency is always indeterminate.